hmslima/sambahsacompletegrammar/sambahsa.md

 **Another book –** alyo buk {Alyo buk}

-DO YOU IS A BIT CONFUSE WITH SO MANY “MUCHS” AND “FEWS”?
+ARE YOU A BIT CONFUSE WITH SO MANY “MUCHS” AND “FEWS”?
 --------------------------------------------------------

-You must observe what is adjective, what is adverb and what is both, this is very important!
+You must observe what is adjective, what is adverb and what is both, it is very important!
 Let's see the implications of that:

 “Baygh” may not be used before an adjective followed by a substantive, a sentence like “baygh smulk magvi” would mean what? “many small children” or “very small children”?
-Remember that “baygh” can serve as adjective as adverb, so there is the doubt of what word it qualifies.
+Remember that “baygh” can be used as adjective as adverb, so there is the doubt of what word it qualifies.
 In such cases the ideal is to use a more specific word, one that is only an adjective or only an adverb. *“Baygh” exists to avoid the repetition of